 What happens if you don't complete an IR330?

-If you don't complete an IR330, your employer will deduct PAYE (pay as you earn) or schedular tax, using the no-notification tax rate.
+If you don't complete an IR330, your employer will deduct PAYE (pay as you earn) using the no-notification tax rate.
 The no-notification rate is 46.39 cents in the dollar (including ACC) which is a much higher tax rate than usual.